Subsetting web fonts

 Save_01

-Heuristic subsetting provides pre-sliced subsets of characters based on frequency of usage of the characters in a language.
-This helps browsers to quickly render fonts in right style as the CDN delivers only that subset which contains the requested glyphs instead of it having to subset the font file in real time as browser makes request for each set of glyphs, causing the browse to take more time to render the text in correct style in case of dynamic subsetting.
+Heuristic subsetting provides pre-sliced subsets of characters based on the usage frequency of the characters in a language.
+This helps browsers to quickly render fonts in right style, as the CDN delivers only the subset that contains the requested glyphs.
+This is instead of having to subset the font file in real time as the browser requests each set of glyphs, which causes the browser to take more time to render the text in the correct style in the case of dynamic subsetting.

 We’ve introduced a new generation of web font and digital ad hosting services.
-This means we have sunsetted the old technology and restrict what you can do with old web projects and digital ads.
-Here is a link to that detailing!
+This means we have sunsetted the old technology and now restrict what you can do with old web projects and digital ads.
+Click here for more details.